- 1 Section 3.1. RoofStar Guarantee Program

 - replacement (new for old) of any overburden.

-- damage or leaks caused by the roots of invasive plant species (for example, certain varieties of bamboo or willow), regardless of measures taken to protect the membrane.
+- damage or leaks caused by the roots of invasive plant species (i.e., certain varieties of bamboo or willow), regardless of measures taken to protect the membrane.

 - a sacrificial third ply or a coating, used as a walkway or warning zone, which is not considered part of the roof system.